 - Trigger a fusion alarm (either via a Chihaya reading or defeating enough enemies in Mementos) and save inside the Velvet Room.
 It’s probably best to increase Izanagi-no-Okami Picaro’s stats to 99, as it is already one of the strongest Personas in the game.
 Perform a Persona sacrifice to enhance Izanagi-no-Okami Picaro, and continue doing so until there is an execution accident.
 Instead of gaining experience, the Persona will gain stat points instead.
 It doesn’t matter which Personas you sacrifice because Izanagi-no-Okami Picaro will gain stat points each time an accident occurs anyway.

-- For Professional Killer, you’ll have to raise Kasumi’s confidant to Level 4.
+- For Professional Killer, you’ll first have to raise Kasumi’s Confidant to Level 4.
 You’ll unlock the ability Chaînés Hook, which lets Joker ambush enemies from afar via his grappling hook.
 Do this 30 times to obtain the award.

 - In Shadows Unseen is super easy: simply perform a total of 50 ambushes in Palaces.
 You’ll almost certainly obtain this award in your first playthrough without going out of your way for it.